 The length of a particular trial or study will vary.
 If you enquire about a particular trial, the research team will be able to explain to you the time commitment, how long the trial will last, where it’s located, how many visits you will need to make to hospital and whether you will need to stay overnight.
 Some studies only involve one visit and be over in a few months, while others can continue for several years.
 The length of time depends upon how long it takes to identify and recruit an appropriate number of participants, how long each participant needs to spend in the study and how long is needed to follow up and analyse the resulting data.

 If you take part in a study, people other than your doctors will need access to your medical records.
 However, this information is usually anonymised.
 Everyone who will have access to your records has to follow the same confidentiality guidelines as all other hospital staff.
 Sometimes the research is carried out at many hospitals and we need to share the information about how the study is progressing.
 If we do send out information to other organisations, your personal details will be replaced by an anonymised identification number to protect your confidentiality.
 All confidentiality issues will be detailed in a patient information sheet accompanying each research study, which you can read and discuss before you give your consent to participate.

 How do I know if I’m eligible to take part?

 Every trial has specific eligibility criteria, which may include age, gender, your medical condition and treatment history.
-You can read about the basic inclusion criteria in our list of current research trials.

 Who does the research?